tohagan/stlive/README.md

 ### Run "Live Edit" App Server

 Run these command in a Sencha Touch, PhoneGap or Cordova project folder:

-  - `$ stlive serve`    - Runs a live update server in your Sencha Touch or PhoneGap project folder
+Runs a live update server in your Sencha Touch or PhoneGap project folder:

+  - `$ stlive serve [--port number] [--localtunnel]`

 ### Info Commands